MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-personnel-time.md

 These features and tools provided by Azure help developers save time and increase productivity in their development workflows.

 **Optimizing operations.** Azure supports infrastructure as code (IaC) capabilities, which enable you to define and manage your infrastructure by using code.
-Doing so helps reduce complexity and improves the adaptability or your systems.
+Doing so helps reduce complexity and improves the adaptability of your systems.

 Azure Monitor is a comprehensive monitoring service that provides visibility into the performance and health of applications and infrastructure on Azure.
 You can use it to collect telemetry, set up alerts, and gain real-time insights.
 By using Azure Monitor, you can proactively identify and resolve issues, which enables you to reduce the time you spend on troubleshooting.